Ludo000/dvop/README.md

    ```bash
     sudo cargo install --path .
    ```
-You can now run basado-text-editor from any terminal.
+You can now run dvop from any terminal.

 ## 📜 Legal Notice